-There are several factors that make elliptic curves over finite fields particularly well suited to practical applications:
+There are several features that make elliptic curves over finite fields particularly well suited to practical applications:

-- ▶ There are many groups available, even when the finite field is fixed. - ▶ The underlying group operation can be made very efficient. - ▶ There are techniques to construct a group of any desired size. - ▶ The representation of group elements appears to be "opaque".
+- There are many groups available, even when the finite field is fixed. - > The underlying group operation can be made very efficient. - ► There are techniques to construct a group of any desired size. - ► The representation of group elements appears to be opaque, making E(F_q) a good candidate for a "black box group", one to which only generic group algorithms apply.